 In summary, these four reviews clearly show that chronic kidney disease and alcohol drinking are inversely related.
 That is, drinking alcohol reduces the risk of developing CKD.
 Furthermore, the form of alcohol can be beer, wine, or liquor (spirits).

-NZ Min.
-Health.
-Living with Kidney Disease.
+NZ Health.
 A Guide for Coping with Chronic Kidney Disease.
-Wellington, NZ, NZ Min.
-Health, 2014.
+Wellington, NZ, NZ Health, 2014.

-Starks, M. Down but Not Out.
-My Journey with Chronic Kidney Disease, 2019.
+Starks, M. My Journey with Chronic Kidney Disease, 2019.

 1. He, L. et al. Dietary patterns and chronic kidney disease risk.
 A systematic review.
 Nutr.
 J., 2021, 20(1), 1-11.